htcondor/htcondor/docs/man-pages/condor_watch_q.rst

     Which cluster IDs to track jobs for.
     One or more cluster ids may be passed.

+ **-larger-than CLUSTER_ID**
+    Track jobs for all cluster IDs greater than or equal to the specified *CLUSTER_ID*.
+    Note: This option does not discover how to track jobs.

  **-files FILE [FILE ...]**
     Which job event log files (i.e., the ``log`` file from ``condor_submit``) to track jobs from.